- You do not have any products in your shopping cart yet.

 How to Properly Care for a Lacquered Solid Wood Table?

-A lacquered surface is very easy to maintain in daily life if you observe these points:
+A lacquered surface is very easy to maintain in daily use if you observe these points:

 - Use a soft, slightly damp cloth for cleaning.